ankitects/faqs/src/frequently-asked-questions-about-fsrs.md

 Q6: Do I need 1000 reviews before I can optimize parameters?

 A6: That was the case in earlier versions of Anki.
 In Anki 24.06.3 (and newer versions), the optimizer can be used with any number of reviews.

+***

+Q7: Is there an optimal number of new cards per day that I should be doing with FSRS?

+A7: No, FSRS works equally well regardless of whether you are learning 5 or 50 new cards/day.